ibilalkayy/60-Days-Of-DevOps/Days/day19.md

 - `docker container exec -it container_id bash` executes an interactive bash shell on the container.
 It will allow multiple terminals to run on one container.

-- `docker stop container_id` will stop the container.
+- `docker start container_id` will start the container.

 - `docker stop container_id` will stop the container.